cbhushan/bashmenot-website/pages/reference/index.md

 ### `s3_list`
 > Arguments:  _`src_bucket src_prefix`_

-Output the contents of the specified S3 bucket with HTTP `GET`, listing the resources which start with the specified prefix.
+Output the contents of the specified S3 bucket, downloaded with HTTP `GET`, listing the resources which start with the specified prefix.

-An empty prefix can be specified to list the contents of bucket without any filtering.
+An empty prefix can be specified to list the contents of the entire bucket.

 Returns `1` on failure.